nbessi/odoo_new_api_guideline/source/decorator.rst

 New decorators are just mapper around the new API.
 The decorator are mandatory as webclient and HTTP controller are not compliant with new API.

-``api`` namspace decorators will detect signature using variable name and decide to match old signature or not.
+``api`` namespace decorators will detect signature using variable name and decide to match old signature or not.

 Recognized variable names are: